-We speak to countless IT managers and IT professionals who are looking for an effective solution that removes the long-winded procedures involved with inputting and analysing data manually in Excel.
+We speak to countless IT managers and professionals who are looking for an effective, lightweight Excel automation system that removes the long-winded procedures involved with inputting and analysing data manually in Excel.
 Not only is the manual approach extremely tedious, it also eats into an organisation’s valuable time, availability of resources and leads to a much higher risk of human error.
 This is the case for all businesses, regardless of their size or sector.

 Excel automation is the logical solution, though businesses often face a sizeable challenge to make the transition as smoothly as possible, particularly if they have no prior experience with automating key processes or large datasets within important spreadsheets.
 In fact, if automated processes aren’t deployed effectively the first time around, this will certainly cost a business more time and money to put the issues right further down the line.